From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 Yet she was charging $8K per project.

-She knew she needed to raise prices.
-But the fear was real.
+She knew she needed to raise prices, but the fear was real.

-60% increase. $8K to $13K.
-That’s massive.
-What if clients leave?
-What if new prospects say no?
-What if she tanks $125K/month trying to get to $150K?
+A 60% increase—from $8K to $13K—felt massive.
+What if clients left?
+What if new prospects said no?
+What if she wrecked $125K/month trying to reach $150K?

-She needed a different path.
-One that justified a dramatic increase, that positioned it as specialization, not greed, that proved value before asking for more money.
+Every pricing article she read said the same thing: raise prices gradually, 10–15% per year, don’t shock clients, ease into it.
+She needed a different path—one that justified a dramatic increase, framed it as specialization instead of greed, and proved the value before asking for more money.

 Sienna’s situation looked like this:

-• Starting State: $125K/month from 16-18 active projects
+Starting State: $125K/month from 16-18 active projects

-• Average project value: $8K
+Average project value: $8K

-• Client value generated: $50K-$75K per project (documented ROI)
+Client value generated: $50K-$75K per project (documented ROI)

-• Margin: 42% (decent but not great at this revenue level)
+Margin: 42% (decent but not great at this revenue level)

-$150K ÷ $8K = 18.75 projects monthly
+To grow to $150K, she’d need: $150K ÷ $8K = 18.75 projects monthly

 She was already at 16-18 projects.
 Adding 3 more meant either working more hours (already at 48 hours weekly) or hiring (margins didn’t support it yet).